jwiegley/emacs-async/README.md

     async-inject-variables INCLUDE-REGEXP &optional PREDICATE EXCLUDE-REGEXP

-Return a `setq' form that replicates part of the calling environment.
+Return a `setq` form that replicates part of the calling environment.
 It sets the value for every variable matching INCLUDE-REGEXP and also PREDICATE.
 It will not perform injection for any variable matching EXCLUDE-REGEXP (if present).
 It is intended to be used as follows: